Kount/kount-access-java-sdk/README.md

 ## Requirements

+Using the Kount Access SDK requires `Java 7` or above.

 Ensure you have the information needed to instantiate the library in your app.

 *  **merchant ID** - Your merchant ID provided to you from Kount.